olliesharp5/rock-paper-scissors-lizard-spock/README.md

 * Images not displaying
 * Event listener for buttons not working correctly
 * Cursor missing from buttons
-* Round counter doesnt go down to 0 in line with player scores
+* Round counter doesnt reset to zero in line with player scores - This bug occurred as the `updateRound()` function was not called in the `resetScores()` function.
+To fix this issue I only needed to update the 'resetScores()' function.
 * Cards dont reset to placeholder image when reset

 #### Unfixed Bugs